stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 (Notably, the actual `bam_to_fastq` task in `samtools.wdl` ([here](https://github.com/stjudecloud/workflows/blob/main/tools/samtools.wdl#L763)) does not have a `bam_index` input, but that was added to this example for illustrative purposes)

-TODO(Ari): I can write more examples of "real" TOML test files, as presumably we will be switching the `workflows` repo to this framework, in which case any tests written as examples here can hopefully just be re-used with minimal modification for the production tests we want.
+REVIEWERS: I can write more examples of "real" TOML test files, as presumably we will be switching the `workflows` repo to this framework, in which case any tests written as examples here can hopefully just be re-used with minimal modification for the production tests we want.
 So don't be afraid to ask for more examples!
 I just didn't want to overload this document ;D

 ## Configuration